In This Topic

 As the mouse moves closer to an item, cabinet or cabinet part, the diamond jumps to the closest handle.

-Test it out and watch the snap diamonds when moving the mouse around with Snap to Grid turned ON but the Show Grid turned OFF.
+Test it out and watch the snap diamonds when moving the mouse around with Snap to Grid turned ON but with the Show Grid turned OFF.

 Remember the display of the grid is independent to the operation of the snap i.e. it is possible to have Snap to Grid activated but have the actual Grid hidden.